xfire/growl/README.markdown

 create a new file (e.g. `verbose.py`) in the `_hooks` directory with the following content:

+    @wrap(Post.write)
     def verbose_post_write(forig, self):
         print 'post: %s - %s\n' % (self.date.strftime('%Y-%m-%d'), self.title)
         return forig(self)
-    Post.write = wrap(Post.write, verbose_post_write)

-grows offers the helper function `wrap`, which wrap an existing function of a class with a new one. the original function, is given to your new function as the first parameter (`forig`).
+grows offers the helper decorator `wrap`, which wrap an existing method of a class with a new one. the original method, is given to your new function as the first parameter (`forig`).